- U.S. House of Representatives Member Office Web Services

 - U.S. Legislative Branch Internet Resources (Library of Congress)

 - Links to information by and about Congress, including: Congressional Mega Sources, Members, Committees, Congressional Organizations, E-Mail Addresses, Calendars & Schedules, Floor Proceedings, Legislation, U.S. Code, House and Senate Rules, Congressional Record, Roll Call Votes, Executive Business of the Senate, Legislative Process, Congressional News and Analysis, Congressional Internet Services, The History of Congress, and Visitor Information.
+From THOMAS, which will be phased out about 2015.

 - United States House of Representatives